lcrewss/galvanize-guitars/README.md

 - Your site does not need to have any functionality (navigation, persist data, etc.)
 - Does not have to be responsive
 - Practice feature-branch workflow

+## Stretch - API

+Mock data is provided in the `guitars.json` file (the images are included in the `assets` directory).
+Include the files into your project and request the data to populate the user's weekly guitar deal and favorites list.